 Building Recovery Programme

-Building Recovery is a 12-week psychotherapy group programme.
-If you are referred to the Building Recovery Programme, you will attend a full-day workshop between 10am and 5pm each week as a day patient.
+Building Recovery is a 10-week psychotherapy group programme, generally for those whom have completed Level A Activating Recovery.
+If you are referred to the Building Recovery Programme, you will attend a full-day workshop between 10am and 5pm each week as a ‘day patient’.
 The workshop is held in St Patrick's University Hospital.

 Maintaining Recovery is an aftercare group that consists of one half-day a month from 9.30am-1pm, for those who have completed the Building Recovery programme.

-The group is based in St Patrick's University Hospital.
+The group is based in St Patrick's University Hospital and runs once per month for three months with a final group at the end of six months.
 As a team, we believe aftercare to be an integral part of the Depression Recovery Service.
-The group takes place once a month for three months, with a follow-up group taking place three months later.

 Maintaining Recovery is the final part of our stepped care approach.
 If you are attending this programme, you will be supported to progress from the more intense nature of being in hospital and then weekly attendance to a lower intensity monthly attendance.
 It allows you to continue to engage with our services.
 This can be particularly helpful if you are experiencing any difficulties with your recovery.
 It also gives you the opportunity to receive further intervention if required.

-The group focuses on relapse prevention which is essential in maintaining your recovery.
-Maintaining Recovery promotes the development of further self-awareness and self-management, which are vital to identifying risk of relapse and maintaining recovery.
-In this programme, we continue to explore CBT, compassion-focused therapy and mindfulness as ways to progress with your ongoing recovery.
-The workshops are led by cognitive psychotherapists who have expertise in these approaches to depression recovery
+The group focuses on relapse prevention.
+Maintaining Recovery promotes the development of further self-awareness and self-management, which are key to identifying risk of relapse and maintaining recovery.
+In this programme, we continue to explore compassion-focused therapy and mindfulness as ways to progress with your ongoing recovery.
+The workshops are led by cognitive psychotherapists who have expertise in these approaches to depression recovery.